 Our upcoming documentary film will highlight “Old Survivor”, the East Bay’s only remaining old-growth redwood, and tell the story of the East Bay’s historic, ecologically-amazing, and now-protected redwood forest.

-Featuring Save the Redwoods League, City of Oakland Parks, and the East Bay Regional Park District, City of Oakland Parks, and Save the Redwoods League, the film will be used to promote outdoor recreation and open space networks, encourage stewardship, celebrate local history, and educate the viewer about forest ecology, connecting people to the redwoods in their own backyard.
+Featuring Save the Redwoods League, City of Oakland Parks, and the East Bay Regional Park District, the film will promote outdoor recreation and open space networks, encourage stewardship, celebrate local history, and educate the viewer about forest ecology, connecting people to the redwoods in their own backyard.

 The World Premiere will be a free event, and will simultaneously serve as Save the Redwood League’s Centennial Celebration in Oakland.
 Anticipated to be held at the Chabot Space & Science Center’s Megadome Theater on the evening of Tuesday, October 9, 2018, partners and community groups will be invited to table at the reception in the rotunda.
 We expect 1,200+ attendees over the course of the evening.

 Join Save the Redwoods League, the East Regional Park District, and the Oakland Parks & Recreation Foundation in supporting our celebration of the East Bay redwoods.